01 of 07

 Old Metal Chairs

 But nothing beats seeing the real thing in person.
-Come along on a visit to a couple of antique stores in Southern...
-California for a look at some amazing outdoor relics from the past.
-I'm not the only one on the prowl for vintage patio furniture and a good deal on a one-of-a-kind or rare find, I've often encountered bloggers, photographers, and an occasional set design scout from the movie studios.
+Come along on a visit to a couple of antique stores in Southern California for a look at some amazing outdoor... relics from the past.
+You won't be the only one on the prowl for vintage patio furniture and a good deal on a one-of-a-kind or rare find.
+Many antique malls report frequent visits by bloggers, photographers, and set designers from film and TV studios.

 See the real thing in person—you never know what's in store!

-The thing about metal chairs like this pair is that, whether they are authentically vintage or reproductions, they still are going to rust and chip.
+The thing about metal chairs like this pair is that, whether they are authentically vintage or reproductions, they will eventually rust and chip.
 Give them a few years, and you may not be able to tell the difference.

-Now, this particular pair is old—you can tell by the shape, design, punched-metal pattern, etc. Newer ones—considered "retro"—are usually more solid and are powder-coated in contemporary colors, like brighter reds, yellows, and dark greens.
-Depending on how much more you want them to weather, chairs like these would probably be better off if they were on a porch or under cover—rain and the elements will just give them an extra layer of rust.Continue to 2 of 7 below.
+These particular chairs are authentically old—you can tell by the shape, design, punched-metal pattern, etc. Newer ones—considered "retro"—are usually more solid and are powder-coated in contemporary colors, like brighter reds, yellows, and dark greens.
+Depending on how much more you want them to weather, chairs like these would probably be better off if they were on a porch or undercover—rain and the elements will just give them an extra layer of rust.Continue to 2 of 7 below.

 02 of 07

 Two wide-eyed children are forever cast in cement, ready to sit on someone's lawn or in the garden.
 During the mid-20th century, cement and concrete-cast lawn ornaments and garden statuary were all the rage.
 In the Northeastern United States, you might still find lawns with statuary and ornaments, like gnomes, kissing frogs on benches under umbrellas, mushrooms, deer, geese, mirrored gazing balls, and other earthly delights.Continue to 3 of 7 below.

 03 of 07